kancharlaNarmadha/1B/README.md

-# EX 10B Java Linked List
+# EX 10C Java List Interface
 ## DATE:
 ## AIM:
-To apply the getFirst() method in LinkedList java concepts.Create a linkedlist, read size of the list , read the elements for the linkedlist and display the first index of the element from the linkedlist.
+To write a Java program of swap two elements in a list.
+Swapping 1st(index 0) element with the 3rd(index 2) element.